dominiquefastus/NuStru-CodonAnalysis/README.md

 ## Other scripts to obtain data
 ### Fetch the protein members of a protein family from InterPro
-Some of the analysis was done on whole protein families.
-While `nustrufiller.py` can be used to fetch the data and perform several data preperation steps automatically, the script `fetchINPRO.py` can be used to fetch the protein members of a protein family from InterPro seperately.
+Some of the analysis were done on whole protein families.
+While `nustrufiller.py` can be used to fetch the data and perform several data preperation steps automatically, the script `fetchINPRO.py` can be used to fetch the members (Uniprot IDs) of a protein family from InterPro seperately.
 The script is called with the following arguments / options:

 ```
 usage: fetchINPRO.py [-h] -o OUTPUT_PATH [-w] family_id